finn-no/unleash-client-haskell-core/README.md

 # unleash-client-haskell-core

 This is a library for evaluating [Unleash](https://www.getunleash.io/) feature toggles.
-It currently meets all [client specifications per v4.2.2](https://github.com/Unleash/client-specification/releases/tag/v4.2.2).
+It currently meets all client specifications per [v5.0.0](https://github.com/Unleash/client-specification/releases/tag/v5.0.0), except:

+- Strategy variants
+- Dependent features

 The `Unleash` module provides functions and types for checking feature toggles and variants.